dorokai00/AP_dataplatform/README.md

 **API**:<br>
 - The folder name API contains the file used for building our API.
 - HOW TO RUN IT?
-- It has been written inside the code file.
+- It has been written inside the code file

+**Docker**:<br>
+- The folder contains the information how to run multiple jupyter notebook script every 24 hours automatically and mongoDB too.
+- HOW TO RUN IT?
+- It has been written inside the file named docker.yml